Wang-Lab-UF/.github/server_guideline/slurm_jobs.md

 # SLURM: Run and Submit Jobs on HiPerGator

-This guide covers interactive sessions, batch jobs, job arrays, and monitoring.
+This guide covers interactive sessions, batch jobs, job arrays, and monitoring. see more: https://docs.rc.ufl.edu/scheduler/

 ---